backstage/backstage/docs/frontend-system/utility-apis/05-migrating.md

 The major changes we'll make are

-- Change the import to the new package as per the top section of this guide
+- Optionally change the old imports to the new package as per the top section of this guide
 - Wrap the existing API factory in a `createApiExtension`
 - Change to the new version of `createPlugin` which exports this extension
 - Change the plugin export to be the default instead